In this Article

 - Papayas also help promote better heart health and are believed to prevent colon cancer.

-- Having papaya in viral illnesses during pregnancy may help increase the platelet counts, although this fact is not supported by scientific data.
+- Having papaya to treat viral illnesses during pregnancy may help increase the platelet counts, although this fact is not supported by scientific data.

-- Having the right amount of ripe papayas helps increase the milk production.
+- Having the right amount of ripe papayas helps increase milk production.